Long-Insert Capture Technology and Long Read Sequencing

 Long-read sequencing technologies can enable the resolution of structurally complex or repetitive genome regions that are unable to be resolved with short-read sequencing alone.
 Pairing the power of these long-read sequencing platforms with focused myBaits® target capture technology allows focus on specific regions of interest, without losing precious sequencing reads to non-critical genomic regions.

-The scientific team at Arbor Biosciences can help design a custom panel that selects only the most specific hybridization sites to fully utilize the advantages of long insert technologies and thus maximize long-read sequencing efforts.
-Importantly, myBaits® panels are platform agnostic, so the exact same bait set used for long insert capture can also be used to capture standard short-insert NGS libraries for sequencing on Illumina® or Ion Torrent® platforms, increasing the accuracy and efficiency of genome mapping.
+The scientific team at Daicel Arbor Biosciences can help design a custom panel that selects only the most specific hybridization sites to fully utilize the advantages of long insert technologies and thus maximize long-read sequencing efforts.
+Importantly, myBaits® panels are platform agnostic, so the exact same bait set used for long insert capture with PacBio or Oxford Nanopore technology can also be used to capture standard short-insert NGS libraries for sequencing on other platforms such as Illumina®, Ion Torrent®, or Genapsys®, increasing the accuracy and efficiency of genome mapping.

 Giolai, M. et al. (2017).
 Comparative analysis of targeted long read sequencing approaches for characterization of a plant’s immune receptor repertoire.
 BMC Genomics.